kriskowal/gtor/README.md

 -   TODO make sure this is a summary of the topics in the end:

-Yet even variables have variations like probes, gauges, counters, flow gauges, accumulators, flushable accumulators, and rotating counters.
+Yet even behaviors have variations like probes, gauges, counters, flow gauges, accumulators, flushable accumulators, and rotating counters.